we1tzen/HelloWorld/README.md

 # HelloWorld
-It is a test for learning using GitHub
+It is a test for learning GitHub
 Update!